Prepare to be stunned by the beauty of Australia and Fiji on this ultimate service youth program in Oceania!

 DAY 3-6: CAIRNS > KURANDA RAINFOREST

 Our first stop in Australia will take us to the “Far North Queensland”.
 After landing in Cairns, we will spend a full day in Kuranda, learning how to throw a boomerang, practice playing the didgeridoo, and we’ll enjoy a traditional Aussie BBQ lunch.
 You’ll also have the chance to cuddle a koala, feed a kangaroo, and immerse yourself in a greenhouse full of butterflies!
-Then we’re off to spend a full day cruising the turquoise waters on the incredible Great Barrier Reef where we’ll have the opportunity to snorkel or scuba dive* with sea turtles exquisite sea life.
 In-between the adventure activities, we’ll take the time to explore the bustling city of Cairns, including visiting the famous night markets where you can pick up a souvenir or two!

 Next up is our service adventure where we’ll head inland to the Yungaburra.
 During the next few days we will work on a variety of local projects all related to the care and rehabilitation of native wildlife and flora.
 Get to know this part of rural Australia with incredible natural landscapes and stunning wildlife.
 See agile Wallabies living happily in suburbia before climbing the Great Escarpment onto the Atherton Tablelands where you will visit a huge strangler fig and look for the smallest and most primitive of the kangaroo species.